henspace/text2lesson/tutorials/writingLessons.md

 which precede the first problem are automatically assumed to form the meta data.

-With the exception of meta data, items are separated by a lines which start with a key character enclosed in () brackets.
-Any other characters following the brackets forms part of the data for the item.
+With the exception of meta data, items are separated by a lines which start with a key character brackets.
+This can be enclosed in brackets if preferred.
+Any other characters following the identifiers forms part of the data for the item.

 Item identifiers are as follows: